2017 Northumberland County Council election

 An election for the Northumberland County Council took place on 4 May 2017 as part of the 2017 local elections in the United Kingdom.
 All 67 councillors were elected from 66 electoral divisions which returned either one or two county councillors each by first-past-the-post voting for a four-year term of office.

 The results saw the Conservative Party win 33 seats, one short of a majority.
-In South Blyth there was a tie between the Conservatives and the Liberal Democrats who decided the results by drawing straws, which the Liberal Democrats won.
+In South Blyth there was a tie between the Conservatives and the Liberal Democrats who decided the results by drawing straws, which the Liberal Democrats won; had the tie gone the other way the Conservatives would have won a majority.
 The Conservatives made significant gains in medium-sized towns, gaining seats in Prudhoe, Berwick-upon-Tweed, Alnwick, Morpeth and Cramlington.

 Result

 There was a total of 100,765 valid votes cast, and a total of 354 ballots were rejected.

 Council Composition

 Following the previous election in 2013, the composition of the council was:

 After the election, the composition of the council was: